-SRDC is working with Pauktuutit Inuit of Canada to explore the feasibility of basic income in Inuit Nunangat and its potential impacts on Inuit women and gender diverse Inuit.
+SRDC is working with Pauktuutit Inuit Women of Canada to explore the feasibility of basic income in Inuit Nunangat and its potential impacts on Inuit women and gender diverse Inuit.
 A key aspect of this project is to better understand how “success” of any future basic income policy should be defined.
 SRDC is conducting a targeted document and literature review and key informant interviews.
 SRDC will produce a final report that emphasizes actionable recommendations for the future, and supports the development of a plan of action/next steps toward a comprehensive feasibility study.

 Capability: Policy Research